AlabhyaG/Fatmug-Assignment/README.md

 ### POST /api/purchase-orders/{pk}/acknowledge/

 **Description:** Acknowledges a specific purchase order by its PO number.
+Updates Acknowledgement Date to the date of request of acknowledgment

 **Path Parameters:**